grafana/mimir/docs/internal/contributing/contributing-to-helm-chart.md

 Once a PR that updates the chart version is merged to `main`, it takes a couple of minutes for it to be published in [https://grafana.github.io/helm-charts](https://grafana.github.io/helm-charts) Helm repository.

+Update the Helm repository to refresh the list of available charts, by using the command `helm repo update`.

 In order to search, template, install, upgrade, etc beta versions of charts, Helm commands require the user to specify the `--devel` flag.
 This means that checking for whether the beta version is published should be done with `helm search repo --devel`.

 ## Linting